raine/anki-llm/README.md

 ### Known models with pricing

 Cost estimates are displayed for known models.
-Any model name is accepted — cost display is simply skipped for models without pricing data.
+Any model name is accepted; cost display is simply skipped for models without pricing data.

 <details>